Proven-Paradox/shaper-system/Handbook.md

 Targets: 2 adjacent squares
 Cost: 6 MP (Careful 4 MP)
 Damage: x1 (Physical)
-Special: If you spend your minor action while using this ability, the MP cost is reduced to 4.
+Special: If you spend your minor action while using this Ability, the MP cost is reduced to 4.
 Description: A basic area of effect kinetic spell.
 This could represent an unfocused wave of psychic energy, telekinetically picking up and hurling many small projectiles in an area, scatter-shot weapons like shotguns or submachine guns, and the like.

 #### Lock